Barski-lab/cwl-airflow/README.md

   wget https://bootstrap.pypa.io/get-pip.py
   python get-pip.py --user
   ```
-  When using the system Python on MacOS, you might need to update your *PATH* variable following
-  the instruction printed on console
+  When using the on MacOS, you might need to update your *PATH* variable following the instruction printed on console
 - setuptools (should be updated to the latest)
   ```
   pip install -U setuptools --user